 Can you use a TI-84 calculator on the SAT?

 Yes, you can absolutely use a TI-84 calculator on the SAT – in fact, its one of the SAT calculators that we recommend.
 The TI-84 is a very ease to use graphing calculator that comes preprogrammed with a variety of mathematical functions that are easily accessible with a few presses of a button.
 Because of this, a TI-84 or comparable graphing calculator can help save you time during the SAT exam.
+We recommend using the TI-84/TI-83 model B or newer, with an operating system of 4.02 or greater and a screen resolution of 320 x 240 pixels or higher.

 Is a four-function calculator good for the SAT?